Prodrivers/server-commons/README.md

 ## License

-ProdriversCommons API is distributed under the LGPL version 3 license.
+ProdriversCommons API and its reference implementation is distributed under the LGPL version 3 license.
 A copy of the license is provided in LICENSE.md.

-Its reference implementation is closed-source.